-In addition to future commitments discussed in Note 9, Operating Leases, NLRB is committed under obligations at year end for goods and services which have been received and not yet paid or for goods and services which have been ordered but not yet received.
+In addition to future commitments discussed in Note 9, Operating Leases, the NLRB is committed under obligations at year end for goods and services which have been received and not yet paid or for goods and services which have been ordered but not yet received.
 These are unpaid delivered orders.

-NLRB was not party to any legal actions that were likely to result in a material liability.
+The NLRB was not party to any legal actions that were likely to result in a material liability.
 Accordingly, no provision for loss is included in the financial statements.

-Note 16.
-COVID-19 Activity
+NOTE 16.
+COVID-19 ACTIVITY

-In FY 2020, NLRB received an annual appropriation of \$274,224,000 to carry out the functions vested in it by the Labor Management Relations Act of 1947.
-NLRB did not receive a supplemental appropriation related to the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020.
-NLRB's cost to prevent, prepare for, and respond to the COVID-19 pandemic was \$716,821 or 0.26 percent of NLRB's annual appropriation.
+In FY 2021 and FY 2020, the NLRB received an annual appropriation of \$274,224,000 to carry out the functions vested in it by the Labor-Management Relations Act of 1947.
+The NLRB did not receive a supplemental appropriation associated with responding to COVID-19.